nekomeowww/elapsing/README.md

 }
 ```

-If you would like to measure the elapsed time of a function call, you can use `elapsing.ForFunc()` to get a new `FuncCall` instance:
+If you would like to measure the elapsed time of a function call, you can use `elapsing.ForFunc()` to get a new `FuncCall` instance to measure individually:

 ```go
 package main